 Afstan: The McChrystal watch (video at 2)) and the president/ Update: "War, D.C.-style"

-White House Eyeing Narrower War Effort
+White House Eyeing Narrower War Effort2) The general does stand fast:

 Top Officials Challenge General's Assessment